Lucas-Pardo/RT_Assignment_2/README.md

 ## In-depth explanation of the code

-Every cpp file is adecuately commented to understand what is being done but here we provide a more detailed explanation and the motive behind every decision.
+Every cpp file is properly commented to understand what is being done but here we provide a more detailed explanation and the motive behind every decision.

 ### Node A (move_to_goal.cpp)